perryrh0dan/taskline/readme.md

 - Default: `local`
 - Values: `local` , `firestore` , `git`

+Choice of storage module.
+Currently there are three modules `local` , `firestore` and `git` .
+For the firestore module the firestoreConfig is needed.

+To use Git for storage, simply set `"storageModule": "git"` in your configuration.
+Taskline will initialize a `.taskline-git` repository inside your chosen `tasklineDirectory`.

 **Note:**
 To enable syncing across devices or with a remote server, your Git storage repository must be connected to a remote (such as GitHub, GitLab, or Bitbucket).
 If no remote is configured, changes will only be saved locally and will not sync globally.